adwinugroho/adwinugroho/readme.md

 - 🔭 I am currently working at @Jubelio as a Backend Engineer Golang.
 - 📖 Always interested in data science, web development, and technology in health care.
-- 🚀 Currently still learning and curious about GoLang, NodeJS, Python, and R.
+- 🚀 Currently still learning and curious about GoLang, Rust, Typescript, Python, and R.

 ## Connect with me:
 - Email           : adwinnsiswoyo@gmail.com